whitneyburton/portfolios/students/1701-back/mark_stover/20170302-mark-stover-m1.markdown

 #### Notes

-This section does not need to be populated (and template text should therefore be removed) if no scores warrant explanation.

 *   Night-Writer Notes: 11 tests total all passing, Got through all iterations, talked about, encapsulating runners in a class talked about a dictionary class as well to hold constants